BC Public Service

 You are committed to excellence in sustainable range management Salary $65,367.78 - $81,773.78 annually The District Range Officer leads the District’s Range Program and is the primary contact for range activities in the district.
 Key range activities include: operational planning, inventory (plant species composition, forage productivity and usability, livestock limiting factors, range use levels and stocking rates), range tenure administration, range developments and practices, effectiveness evaluations, and ecosystem restoration.

 This role requires an individual with the ability to lead efficient programs; evaluate policy, procedures, guidelines and standards for operational practicality; and the ability to effectively communicate and collaborate with internal and external stakeholders.

 Working for BC Public Service offers a competitive salary, diverse work environment, a healthy work/life balance, and excellent benefits.
 In addition to the base salary for Professional Employee Association members, there is an allowance to cover professional fees, strong dental and medical plans and much more.
 Salary listed does not include the additional 7% Overtime Shift Standby (OSS) provision that can be taken as taken as time off or salary on an annual basis which is on top of four (4) weeks annual leave.

 Qualifications for this role include:

-• Registered as Professional Agrologist, or immediately eligible for registration as a Professional Agrologist, with the British Columbia Institute of Agrologists (BCIA).
+• Registered, or eligible for full registration, as a Professional Agrologist with the BC Institute of Agrologists.